joaomateusferr/ubuntu-utils/tutorials/How to create and use a docker imeges and container.md

-# How to create and use a docker imeges and container
+# How to create and use a docker imeges and containers

 ## Install docker